-A native of Philadelphia, Leah Hawkins is in her second season of the Lindemann Young Artist Development Program at the Metropolitan Opera.
-This season she appears at the Met as the Strawberry Woman in Porgy and Bess and Masha in The Queen of Spades, sings the Verdi Requiem with the Colorado Symphony, and makes her Bayerische Staatsoper debut.
+A native of Philadelphia, Leah Hawkins recently completed the Lindemann Young Artist Development Program at the Metropolitan Opera.
+In the 2019-20 season she appeared at the Met as the Strawberry Woman in Porgy and Bess and Masha in The Queen of Spades, joined the Colorado Symphony for Verdi Requiem and was scheduled to make her Bayerische Staatsoper debut.
 In the 2018-19 season she made her Met debut as an Alms Collector in Suor Angelica, the High Priestess in Aida, and appeared on the 2019 Summer Recital Series.
-She recently completed the Domingo-Cafritz Young Artist Program at Washington National Opera where she appeared as Ma Zegner in the world premiere of Proving Up by Missy Mazzoli and librettist Royce Vavrek, and the Celestial Voice in Don Carlo.
+She is an alumna of the Cafritz Young Artist Program at Washington National Opera where she appeared as Ma Zegner in the world premiere of Proving Up by Missy Mazzoli and librettist Royce Vavrek, and the Celestial Voice in Don Carlo.
 In the 2016-17 season she appeared at WNO as the I-Will-Sell-My-Children-Mom in the premiere of Mohammed Fairouz’s The Dictator’s Wife and, to great acclaim, as Cousin Blanche/Sadie Griffith in Champion, Terence Blanchard’s “opera in jazz.”
 Additionally she appeared in Justice at the Opera with Supreme Court Justice Ruth Bader Ginsburg, performing scenes from Aida and Un ballo in maschera with the Washington National Opera Orchestra.

 In the 2015-16 season she appeared at WNO as Mrs. Dorsey/Amelia Boynton in the world premiere of the revised version of Philip Glass' Appomattox; The Answerer/Ensemble in Lost in the Stars; Serena in Porgy and Bess with the Baltimore Symphony Orchestra; and Lucia in The Thieving Magpie as a young artist at The Glimmerglass Festival.
 Previously a mezzo-soprano, other roles include Julia Child in Lee Hoiby’s one-woman opera, Bon Appétit, Marcellina in Le nozze di Figaro, La Ciesca in Gianni Schicchi, La Badessa in Suor Angelica, Tisbe in La Cenerentola, and Giulietta in Les contes d’Hoffmann.